Skip to main content

 • You are 75+ and own a valuable home but do not have cash: Compare a senior deferral with your long-term plan for the home before you sign anything.

-• You are under 65 but disabled or in crisis: Ask the county about indigent or hardship relief, not just senior-only programs.
+• You are under 67 but disabled or in crisis: Ask the county about low-income, disability, or hardship relief, not just senior-only rules.

-• You are just over the basic state limit: Ask whether your county has a local add-on program or supplement.
-Wasatch County’s posted 2025 senior abatement is one example of that kind of local help.
+• You are just over the basic state limit: Ask whether your county has a local add-on program, hardship review, payment option, or deferral.

-• You rent or own a manufactured home on rented land: Use the renter’s refund route instead of the homeowner form.
+• You rent or own a manufactured home on rented land: Use the renter credit route instead of the homeowner form.

 If your application gets denied

-• Ask for the exact reason in writing: Was it missing documents, too much income, wrong tax year, ownership, or residency?
+• Ask for the exact reason in writing: Was it missing documents, too much income, wrong tax year, ownership, age, residency, or another issue?

-• Ask whether the county will cure the file: Some denials are really document problems that can be fixed quickly.
+• Ask whether you can fix the file: Some denials are really document problems that can be corrected quickly.

 • Ask about deadline relief: If illness, a death in the family, or something beyond your control caused the problem, ask whether the county has a late-file review path.

-• Appeal fast: Pub 36 says you must appeal within 30 days of the denial notice by filing through the county auditor, who forwards the appeal to the Utah State Tax Commission.
+• Appeal fast: Pub 36 says you may file an appeal within 30 days of the denial notice.
+Property tax exemption, abatement, or deferral appeals are filed with the county auditor and forwarded to the Utah State Tax Commission.

 If the main program does not solve the problem

 • Ask about payment programs: Some counties offer prepayment or partial-payment options.
-For example, Salt Lake County’s 2026 prepayment program lets some owners spread payments through the year.
+For example, Salt Lake prepayments may let some owners spread payments through the year.

 • Ask about delinquent-tax options early: The earlier you call the treasurer, the more choices you may have.

-• Use fee-based help carefully: A CPA, elder-law attorney, housing counselor, or reverse-mortgage counselor may help in complex cases, but ask about fees first.
+• Use fee-based help carefully: A certified public accountant, elder-law attorney, housing counselor, or reverse-mortgage counselor may help in complex cases, but ask about fees first.

 Local help that can make this easier

-• 211 Utah: 211 Utah can help connect seniors to local housing, utility, food, and case-management resources when taxes are part of a larger money problem.
+• 211 Utah: 211 can help connect seniors to housing, utility, food, and case-management resources when taxes are part of a larger money problem.

-• MAG Aging & Family Services: In Utah, Wasatch, and Summit Counties, MAG Aging & Family Services is the Area Agency on Aging and may help residents find nearby in-person support.
+• MAG Aging & Family Services: In Utah, Wasatch, and Summit Counties, MAG Aging is the Area Agency on Aging and may help residents find nearby support.

 Extra notes for different situations

-• Seniors with disabilities: Ask about county indigent or hardship abatement, the blind exemption, and any extra medical-statement requirement before you file.
+• Seniors with disabilities: Ask about county low-income or hardship abatement, the blind exemption, and any medical-statement rule before you file.

 • Immigrant and refugee seniors: Most programs require U.S. citizenship or lawful presence.
-Ask for language help through the county, use the Tax Commission’s translated pages carefully, and call 211 Utah if forms are confusing.
+Ask for language help through the county.
+Use automated translations carefully.

-• Rural seniors with limited internet access: Ask the county for a paper form and mailing instructions.
+• Rural seniors with limited internet: Ask the county to mail a paper form and instructions.
 Do not assume online filing is your only option.

 Does Utah have a senior homestead exemption or a senior property tax freeze?

-Not in the simple way many people mean those terms.
+No, not in the simple way many people mean those terms.
 Utah’s main homestead-style break is the 45% primary residential exemption, and it is for primary residences generally, not just seniors.
-For older adults, the main tools are the circuit breaker credit, county hardship abatements, and the 75+ deferral.
-A deferral can feel like a freeze on today’s cash payment, but the deferred taxes and interest are usually still owed later.
+For older adults, the main tools are the circuit breaker credit, county low-income or hardship abatements, and the 75+ senior deferral.
+A deferral can lower what you pay now, but the deferred taxes and interest are usually owed later.

 Can I still get relief if my home is in a trust?

-Often yes, but do not assume the county will approve the file without extra documents.
-County applications such as the Washington County 2026 form specifically ask whether the property is in a trust and require trust paperwork.
-Bring the trust agreement pages that show who owns the home, who can live there, and that it is your primary residence.
+Often yes, but do not assume the county will approve the file without extra papers.
+Bring the trust pages that show ownership, who can live in the home, and that the home is your primary residence.

 What if I bought, sold, or transferred the home this year?

-Can I get both the primary residential exemption and senior relief?
+Can I get both the residential exemption and senior relief?

 Usually yes.
-The primary residential exemption is the basic break for a primary home, and many seniors also apply for an added circuit breaker credit, hardship abatement, or deferral.
-But do not assume every relief program stacks with every other one.
-Ask the county which combinations are allowed on your current-year application.
+The residential exemption is the basic break for a primary home.
+Many seniors also apply for circuit breaker relief, hardship abatement, or deferral.
+Still, ask the county which programs can be used together for your tax year.

 What if I miss September 1 or the county denies my application?